Industry Insight: Once requiring the ability to hack together a DIY solution, new software is helping the watch party go mainstream.

 TDG believes that the greatest potential for watch parties lies in co-watching live sports, though only a handful of apps currently support it.
 The last two bullet points above are important too.
 Teleparty, for example, only currently works in the Chrome and Opera browsers and, for watch parties to really start to expand their audiences, more solutions on more platforms are going to be needed.

 Global OTT revenues to top $210 billion

-Global revenues from OTT TV episodes and movies will reach an impressive $210 billion over the next five years; up from $106 billion on 2020, according to the Global OTT TV and Video Forecasts report from analyst firm Digital TV Research.
-Roughly $23 billion will be added in 2021 alone, which is impressive considering this is meant to be the pandemic bounce back year and forecast have tended to be pegged back following 2020’s boom .
+Global revenues from OTT TV episodes and movies will reach an impressive $210 billion over the next five years; up from $106 billion in 2020, according to the Global OTT TV and Video Forecasts report from analyst firm Digital TV Research.
+Roughly $23 billion will be added in 2021 alone, which is impressive considering this is meant to be the pandemic bounce-back year, and forecasts have tended to be pegged back following 2020’s boom.